For more information contact:

 All transaction records are subject to review or audit by University personnel and auditors, including:

 - Information Technology Services Chief Security Officer (e.g., PCI Compliance, Integration SOX Compliance, etc.)

 - Staff of the Office of Internal Audit

 - State of Washington Auditors

 NOTE: All procurement card activities are public records.

-Procurement card records must be retained for six year after the end of the fiscal year in which the transactions are made.
+Procurement card records must be retained in Workday for six years after the end of the fiscal year in which the transactions are made.
 (See BPPM 90.01 for more information regarding records retention requirements.)